New Parent Leave

 Guidelines on Enhanced New Parent Leave

-• Payment of enhanced new parent pay is conditional upon you having completed 52 weeks continuous service at the beginning of the 12th week of pregnancy, or at the week in which any placement for adoption is confirmed;
+• Payment of enhanced new parent pay (ENPP) is conditional upon you having completed 52 weeks’ continuous service at the beginning of the 12th week of pregnancy, or at the week in which any placement for adoption is confirmed;

 • If both parents are Human Made employees you will be asked to designate a primary and secondary caregiver.

-• There is no entitlement to any additional pay or leave in the event of multiple births.
+• There is no entitlement to any additional pay or leave in the event of multiple births or consecutive pregnancies where you do not return to work.

-• We will confirm the details relating to the arrangements for your enhanced parental pay in writing.
-Please note that where you are entitled to receive enhanced shared parental pay in accordance with the terms of this policy, you will be asked to sign an enhanced parental pay agreement.
-If you decide that you do not wish to return to work at the end of your shared parental leave, you must still give us proper notice of termination of your employment in accordance with your contract of employment.
+• We will confirm the details relating to the arrangements for ENPP in writing.
+Please note that where you are entitled to receive ENPP in accordance with the terms of this policy, you will be asked to sign an ENPP agreement.
+If you decide that you do not wish to return to work at the end of your parental leave, you must still give us proper notice of termination of your employment in accordance with your contract of employment.

-• You must confirm in writing, before starting your ENPL that you intend to return to work once this leave ends and for a period of time that is at least equivalent to the period of your EPL.
-For example if you’ve taken six months ENPL then in order to avoid us recovering any ENPP from you, you must return to work for a minimum period of six months, if you take ten months EPL then you’ll need to return to work for a minimum period of ten months and so on.
+• You must confirm in writing, before starting your ENPL, that you intend to return to work once this leave ends and for a period of time that is at least equivalent to the period of your ENPL.
+For example if you’ve taken six months ENPL then in order to avoid us recovering any ENPP from you, you must return to work for a minimum period of six months excluding holidays, if you take ten months ENPL then you’ll need to return to work for a minimum period of ten months excluding holidays and so on.

-• If you decide not to return to work for this minimum period or change your mind about once you’ve returned, you must repay any enhanced shared parental pay (but not statutory entitlements).
+• If you decide not to return to work for this minimum period or change your mind once you’ve returned, you must repay any ENPP (but not statutory entitlements) in accordance with the Enhanced Pay Repayment Terms below.

 Firstly please inform us as soon as possible that you or your partner are pregnant.
 This is important as there may be health and safety considerations and we need to carry out a risk assessment.